ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-29-HorizonMapping.md

 	}
 ```

-Here is the function that generates and saves a horizon map.
-Note that it makes use of multithreading for following reasons.
+Here is the C# function that generates and saves a horizon map.
+It hires multithreading for the following reasons.

 * Single-threaded horizon map generation takes too much time.
-Since the procedure iterates through each pixel and search for almost constant amount of adjacent pixels, it has the time complexity of just $O(n^2)$ with regard to a dimension of a horizon map(or interchangeably of a heightmap, because they have the same size).
-As the texture size doubles up, the time taken increases four times.
+It has the time complexity of just $O(n^2)$ with regard to a dimension of a horizon map(or interchangeably of a heightmap, because they have the same size) because the procedure iterates through each pixel and searches for an approximately constant amount of adjacent pixels.
+As the texture size doubles up, the time taken increases by four times.
 The execution time goes up unendurably.
-* Image processing is one of the tasks that benefits from multithreading the most.
-Each pixel entry does not depend on each other and can be accessed independently.
-Thus, mutex is not required, resulting in a huge performance improvement.
+* Image processing is one of the tasks that benefit from multithreading the most.
+Each pixel entry does not depend on the other and can be accessed independently.
+Thus, mutex is not required, resulting in a considerable performance improvement.
-* Unity generally does not allow execution of Unity features on threads other than the main thread.
+* Unity generally does not allow the execution of Unity features on threads other than the main thread.
 Fortunately, `Color` class was able to elude such restrictions.

-Here is the graph for comparing times taken between single-threaded and multi-threaded horizon map generation.
-It was run on a system with AMD Ryzen 5800H processor and 16GB of memory.
+Here is the chart of comparison of times taken between single-threaded and multi-threaded horizon map generation.
+I ran the process on a system with AMD Ryzen 5800H processor with eight cores and 16GB of memory.

 ![image-20230506031112237](../../Images/2023-04-29-HorizonMapping/image-20230506031112237.png){: width="700"}{: .align-center}

-You can clearly see the difference and the advantage tht multithreading shows.
+You can clearly see how multithreading is competitive compared to a sigle-threaded execution.

 ## Constructed Horizon Map

-Following pictures are target height map, the first horizon map, and the second horizon map respectively.
+These textures are the target height map, the first horizon map, and the second horizon map, respectively.

 ![Sphere](../../Images/2023-04-29-HorizonMapping/Sphere.png){: width="400"}{: .align-center}
 ![Sphere](../../Images/2023-04-29-HorizonMapping/HorizonMap.png){: width="800"}{: .align-center}